 Gardeners often ask me if weeds can be composted.
-As a general rule, I recommend against including weeds which are diseased or have gone to seed.
+As a general rule, I recommend against including weeds that are diseased or have gone to seed.
 The compost may not remain hot enough for long enough to kill the disease or the seeds.
 Margaret uses a passive compost system, so she takes additional precautions.

 Rhizomatous weed pieces would be inclined to regrow in a compost heap — particularly in a passive system.
 So, Margaret gathers those into a large plastic bag, closes the bag and places it in a sunny area.
 Over the course of a few days, the air temperature in the bag gets so hot that the weed tissue is cooked to death and the seeds are rendered unviable.

 With some weeds, Margaret makes time to cut off the problem portion of the plant (like a flower maturing into a seed head and the roots) and throws those parts out.
 The rest of the weed can be safely added into the compost.